Cerno-b/godot-docs-l10n/_meta_docs/style_guides/de.md

 so beibehalten werden.

 Beispiele:
-> :us: The table of contents in the sidebar should let you easily
+> :arrow_forward: The table of contents in the sidebar should let you easily
 > access the documentation for your topic of interest.
 >
 > :heavy_check_mark: Mithilfe des Inhaltsverzeichnisses in der Seitenleiste
 > können Sie leicht auf die Dokumentation zu Ihrem gewünschten Thema zugreifen.

-> :us:  To move our icon, we need to update its position and rotation
+> :arrow_forward:  To move our icon, we need to update its position and rotation
 > every frame in the game loop.
 >
 > :heavy_check_mark: Um unser Icon zu bewegen, müssen wir seine Position und
 > Drehung in jedem Frame der Spielschleife aktualisieren.

-> :us: This build can be manually triggered by clicking the "Build"
+> :arrow_forward: This build can be manually triggered by clicking the "Build"
 > button at the top right of the editor.
 >
 > :heavy_check_mark: Dieser Build kann manuell ausgelöst werden, indem man auf den